JMess87/Challenge5/README.md

 # Assignment Description
 "Create a simple calendar application that allows a user to save events for each hour of the day by modifying the starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS power by jQuery
+This app will run in the browser and feature dynamically updated HTML and CSS power by jQuery."

 ## Link to deployed page